-USM has the only doctoral school psychology training program in northern New England.
+USM has the only doctoral school psychology training program in Maine.
 In addition to preparing future school psychologists, this program also coordinates and provides professional development opportunities to current school psychology practitioners.

 The Psy.D.
-Program Sheet (pdf) details the Program of Study.
-Students complete a total of 111 graduate credit hours.
-Psy.D. students demonstrate competency for school psychology practice through coursework, dissertation, and a 2,000 clock hour internship, working under the supervision of a licensed psychologist.
+Program of Study includes 111 graduate credit hours.
+Psy.D. students demonstrate competency for school psychology practice through coursework, dissertation, and a 2,000 clock hour paid internship, working under the supervision of a licensed psychologist.
 Internships may be completed outside of Maine, pending the approval of program faculty.

 The USM School Psychology Program conforms to the training standards specified by the American Psychological Association (APA), the National Association of School Psychologists (NASP), the Association of State and Provincial Psychology Boards (ASPPB), the Maine Department of Education, and the Maine Board of Examiners of Psychologists.
 Graduates may choose to sit for the examination leading to licensure by the Maine Board of Examiners of Psychologists.
 Individuals graduating from this program are also eligible for certification as a Nationally Certified School Psychologist (NCSP), and for certification by the Maine Department of Education as a School Psychologist-Doctoral.

 The USM Psy.D. in School Psychology program has a core philosophy based on principles and methods of applied behavior analysis (ABA).
 The Psy.D.
 Program is based on three fundamental conceptual models.
-The first is the Data-Based Decision-Making and Accountability model (Stoiber & Kratochwill, 2000; NASP Standards, 2010).
+The first is Data-Based Decision-Making and Accountability (Stoiber & Kratochwill, 2000).
 This is the organizing theme that permeates the training of school psychology practitioners and defines a best practices approach to service delivery.
 Within this model, school psychology practitioners utilize assessment methods and interventions that are empirically-based.
 This means that assessments have been demonstrated to be reliable, valid and accurate.
 Moreover, school psychology practitioners use and endorse only those interventions that have been subjected to scientific analysis and have yielded socially meaningful outcomes.
-In short, the program endorses a scientist-practitioner orientation to the training and practice of school psychology.
+In short, the program endorses a practitioner-scientist orientation to the training and practice of school psychology.

 The final conceptual framework is based on the Stimulus-Organism-Response-Consequence (S-O-R-C) model of human behavior (Nelson & Hayes, 1985; Shapiro & Kratochwill, 2000).
 Within this model, human behavior is viewed as a complex interaction of external and internal variables.
 The primary purpose of assessment is to identify and accurately measure those variables that interfere with and/or contribute to a person's acquisition of academic, social, and behavioral skills.
 The results of assessments are used as the basis for designing individually tailored interventions that promote the development of socially meaningful behaviors.